|

 HINGE BORE FOR CONCEALED HINGES:

-Our standard program is for Compact 33 concealed
+Our standard program is for Compact 33 or

 This means that you size your doors at 1" larger than the